 Every treatment is monitored by Dr. Paul Vitenas.
 He has practiced in the Houston area since 1990.
 He has been named one of Houston’s Top Doctors and America’s Top Plastic Surgeons.
 He’s also been awarded Houston’s Most Compassionate Doctor and a Top Doctor for Women.

-The office of Vitenas Cosmetic Surgery and the Fine Art of Natural Cosmetic Surgery is conveniently located in the heart of Houston.
+The office of Mirror Mirror is conveniently located in the heart of Houston.
 If you are not a local, we can schedule an online consultation.
 We can also assist with travel and financing arrangements.
 We think you will see the reflection of something great at Mirror Mirror Beauty Boutique.